pawnlord/ircsome/README.md

 Orderd in how quickly they will be done.

 ### bugs:
-- Not all PING messages are being returned with a PONG, which disconnects you from a server.
+- PING messages are only being returned when you send another message.
+This relates to the 2nd need.

 ### needs:
 - Separate channel messages from pm's
 - Asynchronous messages (messages while you're typing a message) would be nice, but `input` is still annoying so I'd have to rewrite it, or do some really wild asychronous programming by using 2 different processes.
+- Add a config.

+### unknowns:
+- Colors might create errors on unsupported systems.
+Add this to the config.